 Chronic lymphocytic leukemia (CLL) patients who develop Hodgkin lymphoma (HL) have limited survival.
 No current therapeutic standard of care exists.
-We conducted a multi-center retrospective study of patients with Hodgkin Transformation (HT) of CLL.
+We conducted a multi-center retrospective study of patients with Hodgkin transformation (HT) of CLL.
 Clinicobiologic characteristics, treatment type, and survival outcomes were analyzed and compared with historic case series.
 Ninety-four patients were identified.
 Median age at HT was 67 years (range, 38-85).
 Median time from CLL diagnosis to HT was 5.5 years (range, 0-20.2).
-Prior to HT, patients received a median of 2 therapies for CLL (range, 0-12).
+Prior to HT, patients received a median of two therapies for CLL (range, 0-12).
 As initial therapy for HT, 61% (n=62) received ABVD-based regimens (adriamycin, bleomycin, vinblastine, and dacarbazine).
 Seven (7%) patients received hematopoietic cell transplantation (HCT) while in first complete remission (CR1).
-The median number of treatments for HT per patient was 1 (range, 0-5) with 59 (61%) patients only receiving one line of therapy.
+The median number of treatments for HT per patient was one (range, 0-5) with 59 (61%) patients only receiving one line of therapy.
 After HT, patients had a median follow-up of 1.6 years (range, 0-15.1).
-Two-year overall survival (OS) after HT diagnosis was 72% (95%CI 62-83%).
+Two-year overall survival (OS) after HT diagnosis was 72% (95% Confidence Interval: 62-83).
 The patients who received standard ABVD-based therapy had a median OS of 13.2 years.
-Although limited by small sample size, the patients who underwent HCT for HT in CR1 had a similar 2-year OS (n=7; 67%) compared to patients who did not undergo HCT for HT in CR1 (n=87; 72%; p=0.46).
+Although limited by small sample size, the patients who underwent HCT for HT in CR1 had a similar 2-year OS (n=7; 67%) compared to patients who did not undergo HCT for HT in CR1 (n=87; 72%; P=0.46).
 In this multi-center study, HT patients treated with ABVD-based regimens had prolonged survival supporting the use of these regimens as standard of care for these patients.

 Richter Transformation (RT) is the development of an aggressive lymphoma in the setting of chronic lymphocytic leukemia (CLL), occurring in 5-10% of CLL patients.
 Clinical outcomes in patients with RT are exceedingly poor with a median overall survival (OS) of 5-8 months from diagnosis.1 In the majority of RT cases, the CLL transforms into diffuse large B-cell lymphoma (DLBCL).
 Development of Hodgkin lymphoma (HL) in patients with CLL is a rare (<1%), but recognized form of RT.1,2 Based on prior data, the expected OS of CLL patients with HL transformation (HT) appears longer than CLL patients with transformation to DLBCL, with reported survival ranging from 0.8–3.9 years after diagnosis of HT.2-4 In contrast, HT patients have shorter OS (2-year OS of 30-40%) when compared with all patients with de novo HL (2-year OS >90%) after treatment with standard chemotherapy regimens, such as adriamycin, bleomycin, vinblastine, and dacarbazine (ABVD).3-7